 System -> Configuration -> Design -> Footer -> Miscellaneous Scripts

-Next part you want to check is third party resources which are being loaded on your website front pages.
+The next part you want to check is third-party resources that are being loaded on your website front pages.

-To find such malware scripts you will require a developer tool which is provided nowadays with most of the browsers.
-You can use Firebug on Mozilla or Developer tool on Chrome for this or can try online service providers like GTMetrix and Pingdom.
+To find such malware scripts you will require a developer tool which is provided nowadays with most browsers.
+You can use Firebug on Mozilla or the Developer tool on Chrome for this or can try online service providers like GTMetrix and Pingdom.
 If your ecommerce web development company is handling all these things, then you should not worry, just tell them to fix all these issues.

 Using those tools you will get a list of all the internal and external requests being called to load your website on the browsers.
-Go through all the requests and look for any suspicious resource which seems unauthorized to make direct connection on internal file structureor third party website.
+Go through all the requests and look for any suspicious resource which seems unauthorized to make a direct connection on the internal file structure of the third-party website.

-If you find such request then note down its details and consult your hosting provider to notify about it and get it removed or blocked.
+If you find such a request then note down its details and consult your hosting provider to notify them about it and get it removed or blocked.

-Even after going through above steps there can be a possibility that you have an internal malware script installed on your Magento files and database.
+Even after going through the above steps, there can be a possibility that you have an internal malware script installed on your Magento files and database.

-To find such malwares first you will require all the files and database on your computer.
+To find such malware first you will require all the files and database on your computer.
 After that make a search operation on your store’s files to search for specific keywords like “eval”, “urlencode”, “urldecode” and “md5” which can be used to run the malware scripts.
-From the search results note down the files which shows occurrence of those keywords.
-You can try to search the request from above step as well if you found any.
+From the search results note down the files which show the occurrence of those keywords.
+You can try to search the request from the above step as well if you found any.

-When you have that files identified then you can compare those with default Magento files and structure to make sure if they are malicious codes or not.
+When you have those files identified then you can compare those with default Magento files and structure to make sure if they are malicious codes or not.

-You can find Magento’s all files on specific version from here https://magento.com/tech-resources/download/.
-Follow same search process on the database but you will require another tool for search operation on it as normal search tools doesn’t support that.
+You can find Magento’s all files on a specific version from here https://magento.com/tech-resources/download/.
+Follow the same search process on the database but you will require another tool for search operation on it as normal search tools don’t support that.

-By following above guide you can most certainly get your Magento Ecommerce store and server cleaned up from malware scripts but if your website is getting affected time to time and results in downtime then there is a strong possibility that malwares have found a way to regenerate themselves and its owner have full access of your website and server.
-To solve this type of frequent malware attack issue, you will require help from Experienced Magento development company.
+By following the above guide you can most certainly get your Magento Ecommerce store and server cleaned up from malware scripts but if your website is getting affected from time to time and results in downtime then there is a strong possibility that malware has found a way to regenerate themselves and its owner have full access of your website and server.
+To solve this type of frequent malware attack issue, you will require help from an Experienced Magento Ecommerce Development Company.

-We are a dedicated Magento 2 development company that can help effectively on any of your Magento ecommerce development needs.
-We have helped number of customers to clean up malware from their Magento websites effectively and implement all required security measures to avoid such trouble again.
+We are a dedicated Magento 2 development company that can help effectively with any of your Magento ecommerce development needs.
+We have helped a number of customers to clean up malware from their Magento websites effectively and implement all required security measures to avoid such trouble again.